Podex: Listings of rules

+One scores a run by running from one end to the other.
+When one has reached 20 runs one has to run two runs every time they hit it.
+When one has 30 runs they have to run three runs every time they hit the sobor, and so on and so forth.
+The highest individual Podex score is accredited to Charles Cotton, who is the only batter to break into four figures, scoring 1,325 in 1986, but was run out attempting his 124th consecutive run after hitting a ball onto a nearby roof.

 One can get out in three ways.
 Bowled out, caught out or run out.
 One is bowled out if they are batting and the ball hits the stumps, and it bounces after the batsman.
 One is caught out if they hit the ball and a fielder catches it.
 One can be run out in a number of ways.
-On the first run whoever hit the ball is out and then can be stumped out at either end of they are not in.
-After the first run the person out is whoever's end it is stumped at.
+On the first run whoever hit the ball is out, regardless of which end they are stumped at.
+If the batting pair choose to take a second run, the batter out is the one closest to the stump.

-If the ball bounces before it reaches the batsman it is referred to as a grub and one cannot be out bowled but they can be out caught or run out if they hit the ball.